-The 2018 Kitsap County CDBG/HOME Policy Plan provides guidance for applicants on things such as eligibility, overview of the funding allocation process, regulatory requirements, and local policy decisions.
+The 2019 Kitsap County CDBG/HOME Policy Plan provides guidance for applicants on things such as eligibility, overview of the funding allocation process, regulatory requirements, and local policy decisions for funding awarded during the 2019 Coordinated Grant Application cycle.

 The allocation of CDBG and HOME funds are guided by the Strategic Plan which is a part of the Consolidated Plan.
 Kitsap County and the City of Bremerton have prepared a Consolidated Plan for 2016-2020 in order to implement our community's federal program funds.
 The purpose of the plan is to evaluate community needs and set goals for the five year plan period.
-Through a Community Needs Assessment, Housing Market Analysis and with community and stakeholder input, the County and City of Bremerton have developed Strategic Plans.
-Kitsap County's Strategic Plan outlines the priorities and goals which guide the allocation of funds over the five year period.
-The funds allocated through the 2018 grant application cycle will be included in an Action Plan associated with the 2016-2020 Consolidated Plan.
+Kitsap County's Plan outlines the priorities and goals which guide the allocation of funds over the five year period.
+The funds allocated through the 2019 grant application cycle will be included in an Action Plan associated with the 2016-2020 Consolidated Plan.